harvardinformatics/nextflow-workshop/run/index.md

 Nextflow is a workflow language that is based on the Groovy programming language, which itself is based on Java.
 Its design philosophy is based on the concept of **dataflow programming**, which is a programming paradigm that models a program as a directed graph of the data flowing between operations.
 In Nextflow, these operations are called **processes** and the data flowing between them are called **channels**.

-When you run Nextflow, you create a head job that manages the workflow and submits jobs to the local machine or a job scheduler.
+When you run Nextflow, you create a head job that manages the workflow and submits jobs to the local machine or a job scheduler (like SLURM).
 Each process is run in its own isolated environment, which can be a docker or singularity container, a conda environment, or just the local environment.
 This means that each process can have its own dependencies and versions of software without interfering with other processes.

 <!-- Need image diagram of head job submitting child jobs-->